02 ARTISTS

 Burke's art has been showcased in numerous exhibitions, including From Nothing, Something at The Art House in 2023 and Wish You Were Here?
 As both an artist and entrepreneur, Burke continues to make significant contributions to the art world, inspiring others with his innovative approach and commitment to supporting artistic communities.

 James Burke's "Camouflage" series is a compelling exploration of identity, perception, and the facades individuals construct in both physical and digital realms.
 The series features portraits composed of identical plastic figures, each bearing the same neutral expression.
 This repetition serves to question the authenticity of online personas and the pressure to conform to idealised standards.
+Burke arranges 330 plastic figures within a 100 x 100 cm acrylic box frame.
+The uniformity of the figures creates a uniform surface, challenging viewers to discern individual identities within the collective.
+This piece exemplifies Burke's ability to transform mass-produced objects into a thought-provoking commentary on individuality and conformity.
+This series invites reflection on the tension between personal authenticity and societal expectations, encouraging viewers to reconsider the ways in which identity is constructed and perceived in contemporary culture.

 12